 - Spacious and comfortable drawers from old cabinets.

 - Remove doors from the shoe closets at the corridors or hallways to create a spacious place for your big dog’s bed.
 Your dog gets to accompany you to work and has a place to rest while you do your thing.
-You don’t have to leave it at alone at home.
+You don’t have to leave it alone at home.

 - The spacious and airy area below your window sill.

 Always consider your dog’s behavior and character before deciding where to place his bed.
-Some dogs love to relax alone and prefer secluded areas while others love the attention and opt to sleep near you.
+Some dogs love to relax alone and prefer secluded areas while others love attention and opt to sleep near you.

-With the above-detailed explanation, you don’t have to worry about how to make dog bed at home.
+With the above-detailed explanation, you don’t have to worry about how to make a dog bed at home.
 Don’t allow your dog to turn your couch into a bed, go ahead and make him a bed that will become his favorite lounging place.